RikClaes/FRAPPE/README.md

 # FRAPPE: FitteR for Accretion ProPErties of T Tauri stars
 ## installation:
-- Create  conda environement with python verions earlier that 3.13 (python 3.13 has comptabaility issues with the ray package used for parrallel processing)
+- Create  conda environement with python verions 3.10 and above
 - the package can then be added to your environment using: pip install git+https://github.com/RikClaes/FRAPPE.git

 ## Running frappe: